jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

 ## Comparing Kaplan and USMLE-Rx

-* It's hard to say which is better
+* **Kaplan has the best explanations while Rx is more straight forward for learning First Aid.**
-  * Kaplan has the best explanations.
-They tend to teach broad lessons about the question topic, along with details and links to [medEssentials for USMLE STEP1][medEssentials], occasional videos, and better explanations of why answers were wrong relative to the correct answer (Rx tends to just state facts).
+  * Kaplan's explanations tend to teach broad lessons about the question topic, including details and links to [medEssentials for USMLE STEP1][medEssentials], occasional videos, and better explanations of why answers were wrong relative to the correct answer.
+Kaplan also takes the opportunity to review a larger portion of the relevant physiology.
+Rx tends to just state facts relevant to the immediate question.
   * Kaplan often seems pedantic, uses descriptive terms not in First Aid, and uses images of histology/culture that look very different from First Aid;
     but if you get good at Kaplan, you'll probably know the material nuances